ravel-net/pyotr/Core/Homomorphism/README.md

 # Homomorphism
 homomorphism.py provides the main function `homomorphism` that takes two tableux as input and returns whether or not there exists a homomorphism between them.
 If homomorphism does not exists and the data instance has variables, the function provides a counter example.
-The details of this function are given as comments in the code
+The details of this function are given as comments in the code.
+The example can be run as:

+`python homomorphism.py`

 ### Requirements:
 1. Make sure that postgresql is installed.